hapax/hapax.github.io/assets/simple-physics.md

 average?
 Two conditions will do it:

-- If the walker always wants to go south, consecutive steps will tend to be aligned.
+- If the walker always wants to go south, for instance, consecutive steps will tend to be aligned.
 So, our first condition is that steps are not *biased* in any particular direction.
-- If the walk like persisting in the same direction (or changing direction on each step), then steps are *correlated* (or *anticorrelated*), and tend to align (or anti-align).
+- If the walk like persisting in the same direction, then steps are *correlated* and tend to align (or anti-align).
+Similarly, if they like changing directions, steps are *anti-correlated* and tend to *anti-align*.
 So our second condition is that steps are uncorrelated.

 In all our random walks below, the walk is unbiased and uncorrelated to good approximation, and hence, steps are unaligned on average.